What Is Baby Blues?

 But deep down inside, I know I have to deal with it and change for the better.

 So I tried to pull myself up and here are the things I did:

 I remember writing this letter for the first time as I was nursing my baby.

-In my letter, I wrote what I was feeling and asked questions to myself of why I was feeling that way.
-And I tried to give answers to every questions came to mind.
+In my letter, I wrote what I was feeling and asked questions to myself about why I was feeling that way.
+And I tried to give answers to every question that came to mind.

 In other words, I tried to have a self-dialogue.
 I found this very helpful to clear a cloudy mind a little bit, if not a lot.